comp423-25s/comp423-25s.github.io/docs/resources/backend-architecture/3-ci-cd.md

 Then, on your host machine outside of any other project, clone your repository.
 Open this repository in VSCode and then open it in a VS Code Dev Container.

+If you are on Windows and the build fails, open `.devcontainer/post-create.sh` and check the line ending setting for this file.
+It needs to be `LF` not `CRLF`.
+If you see `CRLF` in the bottom right of the screen, click it, select `LF` and then save the file and rebuild the container.

 Before continuing, a few things to open and check out:

 1. In the `.devcontainer/devcontainer.json` the `postCreateCommand` runs the `bash` script named `post-create.sh`